 Trying to rebuild lives after such a traumatic event can cause helplessness and hopelessness that is unimaginable.

-Brain injury leads to long term, and oftentimes permanent, physical, cognitive, or emotional disabilities for which innumerable medical programs exist to provide rehabilitative assistance.
-However, it’s just as important for a survivor to return to a social life that they consider as normal, as well as activities, and events that take place outside the ordinary medical or institutional environment.
-Unfortunately, there is normally little to nothing offered to address this issue as part of their usual recovery and rehabilitation process.
+Brain injury leads to long-term, and oftentimes permanent, physical, cognitive, or emotional disabilities for which innumerable medical programs exist to provide rehabilitative assistance.
+However, it’s just as crucial for survivors to return to a social life that they consider normal, as well as activities and events outside the ordinary medical or institutional environment.
+Unfortunately, minor to nothing is offered to address this issue as part of their usual recovery and rehabilitation process.

 BROKEN WINGS, INC., provides empowerment, resources and education about the life changing symptoms of head injuries and what to do to get better.
 We teach other survivors of traumatic events how to turn their tragedies around by providing real time strategies to get results in life in spite of health and wealth challenges.

-As a non-profit organization, we are able to accept donations and conduct fundraising events.
-Proceeds gained through donations and fundraising efforts go toward the funding of group events, activities, and their associated costs.
-The establishment of this organization is considered by the founder to be a calling to help others, and our overhead is applied to expenses necessary to maintain the organization’s infrastructure as we stand on our motto of “Making The Impossible Possible”.
-We encourage and welcome anyone whose life has been affected by brain injury and find themselves in similar circumstances to contact us and get involved!
+As a non-profit organization, we can accept donations and conduct fundraising events.
+Proceeds gained through donations and fundraising efforts go toward funding group events, activities, and associated costs.
+The founder considers the establishment of this organization to be a calling to help others, and our overhead is applied to expenses necessary to maintain the organization’s infrastructure as we stand on our motto of “Making The Impossible Possible.”
+We encourage and welcome anyone whose life has been affected by brain injury and who finds themselves in similar circumstances to contact us and get involved!
 And, to those who wish to help in other ways, we welcome your support and greatly appreciate your contributions.

 Every year, millions of people in the U.S. suffer brain injuries.
 More than half are bad enough that people must go to the hospital.
 The worst injuries can lead to permanent brain damage or death.
 Half of all TBIs are from motor vehicle accidents.
 Military personnel in combat zones are also at risk.

-Traumatic brain injury (TBI) falls under the broader category of acquired brain injury (ABI) which really encompasses two basic types of brain injuries.
-An acquired brain injury is generally defined as damage to the brain that was not present at birth, and includes both traumatic and non-traumatic injuries.
+Traumatic brain injury (TBI) falls under the broader category of acquired brain injury (ABI), which encompasses two basic types of brain injuries.
+An acquired brain injury is generally defined as damage to the brain that was not present at birth and includes both traumatic and non-traumatic injuries.
 Traumatic brain injuries result from a sudden insult or blow to the head caused by such incidents as motor vehicle accidents, open or penetrating wounds, concussions, gunshots, and assaults.
-Non-traumatic brain injuries originate in more non-violent ways such as stroke, brain aneurysm, tumors, lack of oxygen to the brain (hypoxia and anoxia), and infection.
-While their underlying causes may differ, the end result is still the same and often means that a very long and difficult recovery process lies ahead for both the injured person and those who love them.
+Non-traumatic brain injuries originate in more non-violent ways, such as stroke, brain aneurysm, tumors, lack of oxygen to the brain (hypoxia and anoxia), and infection.
+While their underlying causes may differ, the result is still the same and often means that a very long and challenging recovery process lies ahead for the injured person and those who love them.

 Traumatic brain injury can have wide-ranging physical and psychological effects.
 Some signs or symptoms may appear immediately after the traumatic event, while others may appear days or weeks later.